jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 c) question file
 d) pxe file

-20. What are the respective names of the RedHat and Debian based answer files?
+20. What are the respective names of the Red Hat and Debian based answer files?
 a) jumpstart and preseed
 b) kickstart and jumpstart
 c) kickstart and preseed